 - Insurance fraud: Falsifying, inflating or “padding” claims.

-- Mail fraud: Using U.S. mail to commit a crime.
+- Mail fraud: Using the U.S. mail to commit a crime.

 - Government fraud: Engaging in fraudulent activities in relation to public housing, agricultural programs, defense procurement, educational programs or other government activities, including bribery in contracts, collusion among contractors, false or double billing, false certification of the quality of parts and substitution of bogus parts.